 Skip to main content

 All pages are optimized for SEO by default.
-The codebase comes with tools to automatically import the right metadata tags, generate a sitemap and dynamic OG banners.
+The codebase ships with automatic metadata tags, a generated sitemap, and dynamic OG banners.
+You mostly just need to update the content.

 app/layout.tsx